lktuan/lktuan.github.io/assets/20250210_25daysDAX_ed3_Northwind/readme.md

 ## Day 19: Name of all Northwind managers?

-Anyone who has a employee reporting to themself is manager!
+Anyone who has an employee reporting to themself is a manager!
 They are Andrew Fuller, Nancy Davolio, Steven Buchanan.

 ```js
 D19 =